mahi-pas/Economic-Efficacy/README.md

 - Yearly Cost of Water
 - Yearly Cost of Electricity
 - Yearly Cost of Internet
-- Yearly Cost of Mobile plan (factoring in tax)
+- Yearly Cost of Mobile plan (factoring in tax, assuming single line is 60 and 4 lines is 120)
-- Yearly Cost of car+insurance+gas
+- Yearly Cost of Car+Insurance+Gas
 - Yearly Cost of Healthcare